Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

-for a specific choice of spin-axis $j=x,y,z$, where $\omega$ is the fermionic Matsubara frequency, and $G_{\bf k}(i \omega)$ is the fermionic Green's function.
-Integral over momentum (primed) is restricted up to an ultraviolet momentum cut-off $\Lambda$.
-It can now easily be shown that the bare susceptibility is \emph{largest} for $M=\Gamma_0$, as this matrix operator anti-commutes with the Dirac Hamiltonian (for $\mu=0$).
-Physically such an operator represents the AFM order in honeycomb lattice.
-Therefore, a simple mean-field analysis of the Hubbard model indicates an onset of AFM order in a half-filled MA-TBLG, which is quite natural as the honeycomb lattice does not offer any frustration for a staggered arrangement of electronic spin~\cite{herbut, sorella, assaad, foster}.
-Even though suppression of Fermi velocity in MA-TBLG near the CNP substantially boost the propensity toward the formation of anti-ferromagnet (since $\chi_{_M} \sim v^{-1}_F$), due to the vanishing density of states such ordering always takes place at a finite coupling.
-At this moment it is not clear whether the onsite repulsion is sufficient to nucleate the AFM order near the CNP.
-But, recent experiment is suggestive of a metallic phase in its vicinity~\cite{Cao-Nature1, Cao-Nature2}.
+for a specific choice of spin-axis $j=x,y,z$, where $\omega$ is the fermionic Matsubara frequency and $G_{\bf k}(i \omega)$ is the fermionic Green's function.
+Integral over momentum is restricted up to an ultraviolet cutoff $\Lambda$~\cite{comment_UVcutoff}.
+The bare susceptibility is \emph{largest} for $M=\Gamma_0$, as this matrix operator anti-commutes with the Dirac Hamiltonian (for $\mu=0$), and $\langle \Psi^\dagger {\boldsymbol \sigma} \Gamma_0 \Psi \rangle$ represents the AFM order in honeycomb lattice.
+Therefore, a mean-field analysis of the Hubbard model indicates an onset of AFM order in a half-filled MA-TBLG, which is quite natural as the honeycomb lattice does not offer any frustration for a staggered arrangement of electronic spin~\cite{herbut, sorella, assaad, foster}.
+Even though suppression of Fermi velocity in MA-TBLG near the CNP boosts the propensity toward the formation of anti-ferromagnet, since $\chi \sim \Lambda/v_{_F} \sim E_\Lambda/v^2_{_F}$, where $E_\Lambda \approx v_{_F} \Lambda$ is the Dirac band width~\cite{comment_UVcutoff}, due to the vanishing density of states (DoS) such ordering always takes place at a finite coupling.
+Presently it is not clear whether the Hubbard-U is sufficient to nucleate the AFM order near the CNP (due to reduced $E_\Lambda$).
+But, recent experiment is suggestive of a metallic phase in its vicinity~\cite{Cao-Nature1, Cao-Nature2, comment-highergradient}.
+While the metallic phase can be an AFM, for large enough $U$ it can become a Mott insulator~\cite{sorella, assaad}.